Transition to dilatation-dominated isothermal compressible turbulence: DIRECT NUMERICAL SIMULATIONS

-Figure~\ref{fig:isosurface} (a--c) displays isosurfaces at $\epsilon = 10\langle\epsilon\rangle_{V,t}$ of the simulations with $M_t=0.1$, $1$ and $10$ and the highest $Re$.
-We see that $\epsilon({\bm x},t)$ crosses over from local shear layers (panel~a), caused by the self-induced strain due to vortex stretching \cite{Hamlington2008}, to extended, stacked shock-generated sheets (panel~c) for the highly supersonic case.
-Figure \ref{fig:isosurface} (d--f) displays isosurfaces of $\epsilon_s=10\langle \epsilon_s\rangle_{V,t}$ at $M_t=0.1$, 1 and 10 and the highest Reynolds number, in addition to the total dissipation $\epsilon$ in the top row.
-We see that the solenoidal part $\epsilon_s$ changes from tube-like patterns in panel (d), which are typical for the local enstrophy in the incompressible case \cite{Schumacher2010}, to almost identical shock-surface patterns, similar to the total dissipation $\epsilon$ at $M_t=10$, cf.~panels~(c) and~(f).
-We now investigate how this these structures manifest in the small-scale statistical properties.
+Figure~\ref{fig:isosurface} (a--c) displays isosurfaces of snapshots at $\epsilon = 10\langle\epsilon\rangle$ of the simulations with $M_{\rm rms}=0.1$, $1$ and $10$ and the highest $Re$.
+We see that $\epsilon({\bm x},t)$ crosses over from local small shear layers (panel~a), which are caused by the self-induced strain due to vortex stretching \cite{Hamlington2008}, to extended, stacked shock-generated sheets (panel~c) for the highly supersonic case.
+Figure \ref{fig:isosurface} (d--f) displays isosurfaces of $\epsilon_s=10\langle \epsilon_s\rangle$ at the same $M_{\rm rms}$ and $Re$.
+We see that the solenoidal part $\epsilon_s$ changes from tube-like patterns in panel (d), which are typical for the local enstrophy in the incompressible case \cite{Schumacher2010}, to shock-surface patterns, almost identical to those of the total dissipation $\epsilon$ at $M_{\rm rms}=10$, cf.~panels~(c) and~(f).
+This qualitative transition of the highest-amplitude dissipation structures from vortex filaments with box counting dimension $D=1$ for $M_{\rm rms} < 1$ to sheet-like structures with $D=2$ at $M_{\rm rms} \gg 1$ is consistent with earlier studies based on velocity structure function scaling~\cite{PJNB2004,SFK2008}.